 You can stream on Twitch using pretty much any platform and device that is connected to the internet.
 The Twitch app is available on iOS, Android, Windows, Mac, PS4 and Xbox One, as well as streaming devices, like Chromecast and Apple TV.

 If you want to comment, follow, or interact with content or stream your own content, you’ll need to create a Twitch account.
 To do this, visit Twitch.tv and follow the instructions.

 If you are a PC gamer streaming on Twitch, there are a number of different broadcast applications you can use to stream.
-Each application has its own list of pros and cons, most of which come down to how easy they are to use and how much they cost.
+Each application has its own list of pros and cons, most of which comes down to how easy they are to use and how much they cost.

-Some applications will allow you to customise your streaming interface and share your livestream on multiple channels, including Twitch, YouTube, and other social media platforms.
+Some applications will allow you to customise your streaming interface and share your live stream on multiple channels, including Twitch, YouTube, and other social media platforms.

 Probably the most common broadcasting application is OBS Studio, which is a free, open-source streaming software with cross-platform compatibility.
 Twitch is also developing its own proprietary streaming software, Twitch Studio, which is currently in open beta.

-It has guided setup, built-in integration to Twitch, and plenty of customisation options which is ideal for new streamers looking for an easy setup process and high quality live streaming.
+It has guided setup, built-in integration to Twitch, and plenty of customisation options which is ideal for new streamers looking for an easy setup process and high-quality live streaming.

 You can stream games to Twitch directly from your PS4.
 Simply navigate to ‘Share’ and select ‘Broadcast Gameplay’.
 You can then enter a title and set streaming options, and select to broadcast to Twitch or UStream.

 Comments from viewers will be visible on your PS4 screen through a narrow scrolling display.